lesteroliver911/pdfgenius-gemini-2.0-flash-exp/README.md

-# PDFGenius with Gemini 2.0 Flash
+# PDFGenius with Gemini 2.0 Flash Exp

 Turn any PDF into an interactive knowledge base using Google's latest `gemini-2.0-flash-exp` model.
 This RAG application leverages advanced vision capabilities to analyze PDFs and answer questions about their content.